retr0-13/linuxallremote/README.md

 You can choose between two versions:
 - linuxallremote.sh, the classic version;
-- linuxallremotev2.sh, a advanced versione with global variables inside;
+- linuxallremotev2.sh, an advanced version with global variables inside;

 ## Note:
 1. you will use hacking tools, so you have got to consider them untrusted; be careful using them!